OldMensch/auto_accountant/DEV NOTES.md

 * BETTER IMPORTING
 	- Current problems:
+		1. * Coinbase prices inaccurate (consider omitting bad data instead, user can fix this)
+		2. * Gemini transfer-outs missing fee data
+		3. * Gemini balance inaccurate
-		1. Gemini Earn "admin" withdrawals to nowhere (must wait for case to end)
+		4. Gemini Earn "admin" withdrawals to nowhere (must wait for case to end)
-		2. Gemini Earn -> Gemini "tardy transfers": several times, transfers fail to link because they are recorded days apart by each side of Gemini
+		5. Gemini Earn -> Gemini "tardy transfers": several times, transfers fail to link because they are recorded days apart by each side of Gemini
-		3. Lack of transaction data to import:
+		6. Lack of transaction data to import:
 			- Old Electrum Wallet
 			- Alchemix Farm
 			- FTX
 			- Flexa Capacity
-		4. Coinbase data has duplicate transactions, and cut-off descriptions for newer transactions, making it needlessly difficult to remove the bad transactions.
+		7. Coinbase data has duplicate transactions, and cut-off descriptions for newer transactions, making it needlessly difficult to remove the bad transactions.
 I can remove most, but there are two (under ADA) which have to be manually removed.
 	- Consider implementing a way for users to more easily manually link unlinked transfers
 		- or instead, maybe, after failing to link normally, it "tries harder", and looks for the most likely transaction?
 One nearest in date/quantity?